 - Do not say – “Guess what!
 Nevaeh is now a woman”!
 Ever.
 To anyone.

 And last but not least, let your daughter’s mood and personality determine what is best.
-Talk with her about why she does or doesn’t want to celebrate, and use this as a chance to pass on your own wisdom about having a female body.
+Talk to her about why she does or doesn’t want to celebrate, and use this as a chance to pass on your own wisdom about having a female body.
 It’s important for girls to feel positive about their bodies so they can grow up feeling comfortable in their own skin.